Primos (TV series): Guest

-Also in the series is Javier Ramírez, ChaCha's father, Ignacio Sr. and Buela's son, and Bibi's brother who is a biker and has no speaking role.
+Also in the series is Javier Ramírez, ChaCha's father, Ignacio Sr. and Buela's son, Marisol's husband, Tater's uncle, and Bibi's brother who is a biker and has no speaking role.
 Ivan and Gustavo's wives, named Silvia and Cherry respectively, also make non-speaking appearances in the series finale.
 The family tree in the same finale showed the pictures of not only ChaCha's mother and Javier's wife Marisol, but also Cousin Bud and Gordita's parents: mother Eleanor and father Felipe.